Skip to main content

 Note

 This article covers segment building in Connect with Asset Management 2.0.
-For information on the differences between segment building in this version and Connect with Asset Management 1.0, see "What's Different in Connect With Asset Management 2.0".
+For information on the differences between segment building in this version and Connect with Asset Management 1.0, see "What's Different With Asset Management 2.0".

 • Segments (including all members of the segment)